Disability Services, Tips for Success

 Arrive to class early every day.
 This demonstrates that you are serious about learning.

 Keep up with your assignments.
 College material is covered rapidly.
-Dont let yourself get behind.
+Do not let yourself get behind.
 They will not wait on you.

 Talk to someone as soon as you start to experience academic difficulties or feel overwhelmed.
 Waiting too long will only make matters worse.
 See your instructor after class or during office hours.
 Utilize our Tutoring Center.